OdiaNLP/odianlp.github.io/docs/resources/text.md

 This page contains probable open source resources found over internet on Odia text.

+## Monolingual Corpus

+- For much NLP related tasks a large [monolingual corpus](https://en.wikipedia.org/wiki/Text_corpus) is a necessity.
+- As the name suggest a monolingual corpus stores text of only one language.
+In this case it will be of Odia.
+- An existing monolingual corpus can be found in the [IndicNLP corpus](https://indicnlp.ai4bharat.org/corpora/) with 6.94 million sentences formed of 107 million tokens.
+- Similarly, you can check this [resource list](https://github.com/shantipriyap/Odia-NLP-Resource-Catalog#monolingual-corpus) by Dr. Shantipriya Parida for further monolingual corpus in Odia language

 ## Parallel Corpus

 Dataset | License | Need to be cleaned? | Estimated number of pairs | Note